ImageMagick Hosting: Compare Hosting

 How much does ImageMagick cost?

 ImageMagick is free to download and use.
-It is distributed under the Apache 2.0 Open Source License, so you can use, copy, or modify it how ever you please.
+It is distributed under the Apache 2.0 Open Source License.

 Is there support available for ImageMagick?